Printfil Manual - Customizing the deployment

 start Printfil.exe CLOSE

 A PFL file (Printfil Licenses File) may contain one or more Printfil licenses.
-It can be provided you by your Printfil Resellers at purchase time.
+It can be provided you by your Printfil Reseller at purchase time.
 By specifying the PFL file name after "Printfil.exe", all the licenses contained in the PFL file will be automatically imported in Printfil, without having to manually insert the codes in the registration dialog.

 Setup Command Line Parameters